evmos/evmos/docs/validators/faq.md

 If X is above a certain limit Y, then the validator will get unbonded.

-Note that even if a validator does not intentionally misbehave, it can still be slashed if its node crashes, looses connectivity, gets DDoSed, or if its private key is compromised.
+Note that even if a validator does not intentionally misbehave, it can still be slashed if its node crashes, loses connectivity, gets DDoSed, or if its private key is compromised.

 ### Do validators need to self-bond EVMOS